supiwmi/supiwmi/README.md

 -   `source ~/.pyproject-web/bin/activate`
 -   `which python`

- You should see something like this..
+ You should see something like this...

  /Users/yourname/.python-web/bin/python
 </details>